 Dietary changes play a significant role in helping with piles and ensuring that it does not recur.
 A strict diet and a healthier lifestyle can make a major difference, especially in the case that the condition is not very severe, as it can practically eliminate any chances of recurrence.

-Food that has little fibre should be avoided for piles, such as dairy products, processed foods, white bread, etc. Here are some foods you can add to your diet to help with easing the symptoms of piles.
+Food that has little fiber should be avoided for piles, such as dairy products, processed foods, white bread, etc. Here are some foods you can add to your diet to help with easing the symptoms of piles.

 - Lentils and legumes can bulk up stool and help in easy bowel movements.